 The years at Rabén & Sjögren

-The success of Pippi Longstocking furthermore resulted in the rapid expansion of the publishers Rabén & Sjögren, and the head of publishing, Hans Rabén, complained about his increased workload.
-Elsa Olenius then suggested that they employ Astrid Lindgren, who could both type and write shorthand.
-In 1946 Astrid was made responsible for children’s fiction and as such took on double roles at the publishing company, in the mornings she was a writer and in the afternoons the editor.
+The success of Pippi Longstocking also led to the rapid growth of the publishing house Rabén & Sjögren, and the publishing director, Hans Rabén, complained about his workload.
+Elsa Olenius then suggested that Astrid Lindgren, who could both type and take shorthand, should be hired.
+Astrid took on the responsibility for children's book publishing in 1946 and thus had dual roles at the publishing house; she was a writer in the mornings and an editor in the afternoons.

-Her joy of writing was so great, and often quick and easy.
+The joy of writing was so great that it often happened quickly and easily.
 Sometimes ideas and texts came to her when she least expected them.
-“For example Mästerdetektiven Blomkvist - he was conceived in our rowing boat at Furusund.
-And it’s quick; I’m almost embarrassed when I hear about how others toil and struggle with their books.
-I sort of have this funny feeling that the book is already completed when I begin writing and that I only serve as the typist.”
+"Like, for example, Master Detective Blomkvist, he came to me in our rowboat in Furusund.
+And it goes so fast that I almost feel embarrassed when I hear how many others work hard on their books.
+I have a strange feeling that the book is already finished when I start writing; I'm just there to transcribe."

-Many people have borne witness to Astrid’s enormous capacity to work.
-Having time for a demanding publishing job at the same time as her own writing is undoubtedly admirable.
-In the mornings and before lunch, whilst still at home in bed, she wrote, or took down her own books in shorthand.
-And in the afternoons, after a quick lunch and a fast walk to the office on Tegnérgatan, she began her work as editor of children’s books.
+Astrid's enormous work capacity is well-known.
+To manage demanding publishing work while also pursuing her own writing is undoubtedly admirable.
+In the mornings and early afternoons, she writes or transcribes her own books at home in bed.
+After a quick lunch and a brisk walk to the office on Tegnérgatan, she began her work as a children's book editor in the afternoons.

-For a few years Astrid was solely responsible for the publication of children’s fiction at the publishers whilst also taking care of her own foreign sales.
-From 1952, however, she had the help of Marianne Eriksson, who became her assistant editor, and Kerstin Kvint, who began as an ‘office girl’ and eventually became responsible for foreign sales at the publishing company.
+For several years, Astrid was solely responsible for children's book publishing at the publishing house, while also managing her own international sales.
+However, in 1952, she received assistance from Marianne Eriksson, who was the editorial secretary, and Kerstin Kvint, who started as an office assistant and eventually became responsible for international sales at the publishing house.